Tips To Take Care Of Your Teeth

 - You should ideally brush twice a day.
 Brush right before going to bed and once more during the day.
 Make sure you cover all the surfaces of your teeth.
 This should take around 2 minutes.

-- Use a fluoride toothpaste.
-Fluoride makes the enamel of your teeth harder, thus, protecting it from decay.
-Your toothpaste should have about 1350 ppm (parts per million) fluoride if you’re an adult.
+- Dentists recommend using a fluoride toothpaste as the fluoride makes the enamel of your teeth harder, protecting it from decay.
+Your toothpaste should have about 1350 ppm fluoride if you’re an adult.
+But if the raging (and unresolved) debate around fluoride usage has left you wary, you can always opt for an Ayurvedic paste or teeth cleansing powder.
+More on that later.

 - Using a toothbrush with a small head will give you better access to your molars right at the back.
 2 And remember to replace your toothbrush once every three months.